ctools/ctools/doc/source/users/reference_manual/csmodelsois.rst

     Number of energy bins.

 ``ebinfile [file]``
     Name of the file containing the energy bin definition.
+You may use :ref:`csebins` to generate a file with appropriate energy bins.

 ``nxpix [integer]``
     Number of map cube bins in Right Ascension or Galactic longitude.